Elfsong/ICLR_response/Reviewer_3.md

 **Q1**: How is your sampling method connected to diffusion models?

-It's a good question.
-Thank you for questioning.
-To be concise, we employ an ODE solver in this paper, which can be regarded as a sort of ``deterministic'' diffusion model [1].
+We employ an ODE solver in this work, which can be regarded as a sort of ``deterministic'' diffusion model [1].

 Our motivation is to use the ODE solver to gradually converge the latent variable obtained from the VAE encoder to the energy area we expect under the guidance of EBM.
 This time-variant process can be regarded as a reverse diffusion process.
 [1] stated the reverse of a diffusion process is also a diffusion process.
 Crucially, this reverse process satisfies a reverse-time SDE, which can be derived from the forward SDE given the score of the marginal probability densities as a function of time.
 Moreover, for all diffusion processes, there exists a corresponding deterministic process whose trajectories share the same marginal probability densities as the SDE.
 This deterministic process satisfies an ODE [2].
 Above is the connection between our sampling method and diffusion models.